mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-03-monday_afternoon_metaphlan_and_kitome.md

 **Stretch targets** if you have time and energy:

 - read the Salter et al paper and Falk's paper carefully.
 Use Google Scholar to see who has cited them.
+- Put togther arguments on how we know there is no brain microbiome
 - try running [Bracken](https://ccb.jhu.edu/software/bracken/) over your Kraken results.
 - try installing and running other profiling tools over the data, including [mOTUs](https://motu-tool.org) and [Centrifuge](https://ccb.jhu.edu/software/centrifuge/).